Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: Backpropagation, Optimization Regularization

-The SGD or any other optimizer we might use requires an extensive computation of partial derivatives (gradients) with respect to the loss function.
-All modern machine learning and deep learning frameworks implement the backprop algorithm using Automatic Differentiation (AD).
+Backpropagation is a computationally demanding algorithm.
+Therefore, a fast and accurate method for computing and evaluating the gradients is required.
+A relatively modern approach to solving that problem is automatic differentiation (AD).
 AD is a collection of methods to compute and evaluate partial derivatives of functions specified by computer programs~\cite{baydin:2018}.
 AD should not be confused with numerical or symbolic differentiation.
 AD builds a computational graph of all the operations within a neural network based on primitive (elementary) arithmetic operations and elementary functions (\emph{e.g.}, $\exp$, $\log$, $\cos$).
-Applying the chain rule over and over on the computational graph can evaluate all the partial derivatives needed by the SGD.
-For more details on optimizers, backprop, and AD, see~\cite{goodfellow:2016,burkov:2019, bishop:2024}.
+Applying the chain rule repeatedly on the computational graph can compute all the partial derivatives needed by SGD.\@ We refer the avid student to~\cite{goodfellow:2016,burkov:2019, bishop:2024} for more details on optimizers, BP, and AD.
+It’s worth noting at this point that all modern deep learning frameworks implement backpropagation using Automatic Differentiation (AD).